zinadesign/google-forms-email-sender/README.md

 The main text of the letter is edited in the **Template.html**.

-## Quotas for Email recipients per day
+## Quotas for Emails per day

-Keep in mind that each additional email address in the settings is an additional letter.
+Keep in mind that each additional email address in the settings is an additional Email recipient.

 Google Apps Script services impose [daily quotas](https://developers.google.com/apps-script/guides/services/quotas) on Email recipients per day: